gobo-eiffel/gobo/test/gelint/validity/vhpr3/test10/Readme.txt

 ----------------------------------------------------------------------
 Class BB inherits from CC [like name], but 'like name' is not only made up of class names nor names of formal generic parameters.
 Validity VHPR-3 is violated.
-Furthermore `name' is not the final name of a feature in class BB
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
 ISE Eiffel 5.0.016:    OK
-SmallEiffel -0.76:     PASSED    Does not report VHPR-3 but reports the
+SmallEiffel -0.76:     PASSED    Does not report VHPR-3 and interprets
-                                 fact that `name' is not the final name of a feature in class BB.
+                                 'like name' as 'BB'.
 Halstenbach 3.2:       OK
 gelint:                OK
 ----------------------------------------------------------------------